DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 The pre-trained model weights can either be included in the ZIP file or downloaded automatically from external sources (e.g., Hugging Face) during runtime.
 If choosing the latter approach, please implement the automatic downloading mechanism in your encoder implementation.

-While there are no strict limitations on model size, submitted models must be able to be run successfully in a Google Colab T4 environment, where the runtime is equipped with a 16 GB NVIDIA Tesla T4 GPU, 12GB RAM.
+While there are no strict limitations on model size, submitted models must be able to be run successfully in a Google Colab T4 environment, where the runtime is equipped with a **16 GB NVIDIA Tesla T4 GPU, 12GB RAM**.

 ## Datasets